PlatformAwareProgramming/CloudClusters.jl/README.md

 ```
 The resuming operation creates a fresh set of worker processes, with new _pids_.

-> [!WARNING]
+> [!CAUTION]
 > ___@interrupt___ does not preserve the state of undergoing computations in the cluster, since it kills the worker processes running at the cluster nodes.
 The interruption of a cluster may be used to avoid the cost of cloud resources that are not currently being used.
-It is the user's responsibility to save the state of undergoing computations in a cluster to be interrupted and reload the state after resuming whenever necessary.
+The user is responsible for saving the state of undergoing computations in a cluster to be interrupted and reloading the state after resuming whenever necessary.

 ## Restarting processes